vyapp/vy/INTRO.md

 Now that you have got some text in the AreaVi you can play with the Key-Commands to move the cursor up, down, left, right.

-Move the cursor left by pressing
+Move the cursor left by pressing.

     <Key-h>

-Move the cursor right by pressing
+Move the cursor right by pressing.

     <Key-l>

-Move the cursor up by pressing
+Move the cursor up by pressing.

     <Key-k>

-Moving the cursor down by pressing
+Moving the cursor down by pressing.

     <Key-j>